 The Department of Emergency Medicine has a strong commitment to diversity and inclusion.
 The residency is dedicated to recruiting a diverse group of residents and to providing an environment that is welcoming and conducive to learning, regardless of a resident’s gender, race, nationality or sexual identity.
 The IU School of Medicine Emergency Medicine motto: “Become the best Emergency Medicine physician that you can be.”

 The IU School of Medicine Emergency Medicine residency is designed with an understanding that successful careers in medicine start with world-class clinical training.
 An Emergency Medicine physician who is an excellent clinician is able to have any career he or she wants.
 Residents in the IU School of Medicine Department of Emergency Medicine program treat more than a quarter of a million patients each year, and this patient population has diverse presentations across three Level 1 emergency departments and trauma centers, including the state’s only Level 1 children’s emergency department.
 Graduates are confident in their ability to practice in any clinical environment and care for the most critically ill and injured patients because of the outstanding critical care experience and the two years as an upper level in the emergency department treating the sickest patients.

 Beyond clinical training, the Emergency Medicine Residency program provides voluntary curricular tracks in academics, advocacy, administration, global health and Emergency Medical Services (EMS).
 Tracks are not mandatory, but residents can use the tracks to tailor their education toward their career focus and gain experience prior to graduation.

-Central to the educational experience in this program is providing residents with leadership opportunities, which graduates have used consistently to leverage leadership positions at local, regional and national levels.
+Central to the educational experience in this program is providing residents with leadership opportunities, especially in the committee governance structure, which graduates have used consistently to leverage leadership positions at local, regional and national levels.